 Damp is one of the more common and damaging problems we find when carrying out a building survey.
-All our chartered surveyors are equipped with a Protimeter which measures the percentage of damp in various materials around the property and you will see our surveyors making a visual inspection of an area then taking readings with a protimeter at regular intervals over the area.
+All our chartered surveyors are equipped with a Protimeter, which measures the percentage of damp in various materials around the property.
+You will see our surveyors making a visual inspection of an area then taking readings at regular intervals.

-In essence, damp is caused by the build-up of excess moisture within a building, from either internal condensation or intrusion outside, and can often be blamed on poor build quality, inadequate building maintenance or the deterioration of the fabric of the building.
-Dampness that is left untreated can lead to other problems such as wet or dry rot.
+In essence, damp is caused by the build-up of excess moisture within a building.
+It can be from either internal condensation or outside intrusion.
+Often, it can be blamed on poor build quality, inadequate building maintenance or the deterioration of the fabric of the building.
+Dampness that is left untreated can lead to other problems such as rot and fungal infection.

-Rising damp is the common term used to describe the movement of water from the ground which rises up walls and other ground-supported structures via capillary action.
+Rising damp is a common term used to describe the movement of water from the ground up the walls.
+It occurs via capillary action.
 In basic terms, rising damp occurs when ground water travels upwards through porous building materials such as bricks and mortar.
 The absorption of water can damage the wall’s plaster, joinery, timber floors and decoration.

 Rising damp can be distinguished by a tide line of yellow or brown staining, or blown plaster in the lower areas of wall above the skirting board.
 This is often combined with rotting skirting boards and flooring.
-The damp can reach heights of 1.2 meters before gravity take over but it can often ‘hide’ behind furniture.
+The damp can reach heights of 1.2 meters before gravity takes over, but it can often ‘hide’ behind furniture.

-Other signs of rising damp can include white, fluffy deposits in your plaster – these are the salts which has been washed from your bricks and they may also be accompanied by black spots of mould.
+Other signs of rising damp can include white, fluffy deposits in your plaster which may also be accompanied by black spots of mould.

-Whilst painting over damp will provide a quick visual fix, it will quickly come through and will need to be treated by a specialist sooner rather than later.
+Painting over damp will provide a quick visual fix, but it will quickly come through again.
+It needs to be treated by a specialist sooner rather than later.

 Lateral Penetrating Damp